aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-markdown-features/_index.md

 - Bold and Italic are represented as Font.Bold and Font.Italic.
 - Headings are paragraphs with Heading 1 - Heading 6 styles.
 - Quotes are paragraphs with "Quote" in the style name.
-- HorizontalRule is a paragraph with HorizontalRule shape.
+- HorizontalRule is a paragraph with a HorizontalRule shape.

 ## Markdown Document with Emphases